 Juniper Creek Wildlife Management Area

-The 900-acre Juniper Creek Wildlife Management Area in Calhoun County offers numerous benefits to families who enjoy hunting and the outdoors.
+The 900-acre Juniper Creek Wildlife Management Area (WMA) in Calhoun County offers numerous benefits to families who enjoy hunting and the outdoors.
 The Juniper Creek tract, which borders S.R.
 20 west of Clarksville, is owned and managed by the United States Forest Service (USFS) Apalachicola National Forest.
 It is the only federally owned public land in Florida that is exclusively dedicated to youth hunting.
 The partnership between the USFS and the Florida Fish and Wildlife Conservation Commission (FWC) underscores the agencies’ mutual commitment to connecting kids with nature.

 The area offers five family hunts for deer and wild hogs and one spring turkey youth hunt.
 The deer hunts are timed around Thanksgiving, Christmas and New Year’s and the peak of the rut in late January.
 In cooperation with the FWC, food plots are planted seasonally in wildlife-beneficial grasses and legumes.
 Thanks to a generous contribution from the Beau Turner Youth Conservation Center, hunters have ADA-accessible elevated hunting blinds.
 Quota permits are issued from the Apalachicola Ranger District Office in Bristol.